 When Should Your Child Begin to Floss?

 Flossing the teeth will help your child protect the gums.
 The American Dental Association recommends flossing the teeth daily, and doing so helps reduce the risk of gum disease, cavities and other oral health issues.
-Also, new studies are linking flossing to an increase in life-expectancy, with some showing a 6-year increase for people who floss regularly.
+Also, new studies are linking flossing to an increase in life-expectancy, with some showing a six-year increase for people who floss regularly.

 Many parents begin flossing their children’s teeth at the age of 4.
 Flossing will allow you to eliminate food particles and plaque between your child’s teeth that brushing misses, ensuring you can keep his or her teeth looking great.